Dear Respected Members,

 From India, Chennai

-In the matter suggestion provided by Umakanthanji and Dr Sivkumar quite relevant by analyzing the case from various angles.
+In the matter, suggestions provided by Umakanthan Ji and Dr. Sivakumar are quite relevant by analyzing the case from various angles.

-In my opinion your case is very weak as per the information provided in posting.
-But your establishment has already initiated the action so now it is prime objective is to defend the case.
-You need to make your case strong, if required file FIR by consulting an advocate with relevant documents.
-Your management should not accept the resignation until they appear for domestic inquiry.
-You should appoint an Advocate as Inquiry officer let the GM be the management representative.
-You should construct the case as the misconduct to validate the action initiated.
+In my opinion, your case is very weak as per the information provided in the posting.
+But your establishment has already initiated the action, so now its prime objective is to defend the case.
+You need to make your case strong; if required, file an FIR by consulting an advocate with relevant documents.
+Your management should not accept the resignation until they appear for a domestic inquiry.
+You should appoint an Advocate as the Inquiry officer; let the GM be the management representative.
+You should construct the case as misconduct to validate the action initiated.

-Because doing business by the wives of your employee not a misconduct by forming a partnership firm.
-But it can be considered as misconduct, if anyway the use of name of your establishment or running a business in the company colony allotted for accommodation or violation any clause of appointment or misconduct as per company's standing order or violation any of the policy laid down by the company.
-Your action should be as per the guidelines of the Principles of Natural Justice.
+Because doing business by the wives of your employees is not misconduct by forming a partnership firm.
+But it can be considered as misconduct if there is any use of the name of your establishment, running a business in the company colony allotted for accommodation, or violation of any clause of the appointment or misconduct as per the company's standing order or violation of any policy laid down by the company.
+Your actions should be as per the guidelines of the Principles of Natural Justice.

 From India, Mumbai